Community Grants - Assessment Process - Mary MacKillop Today

 Initiatives supported by the Mary MacKillop Today Community Grants Program prioritise projects that:

-• Ensure equity in quality education so that children/young people are empowered to have the best start and realise their full potential (e.g. extra tutoring/homework help, additional music/art programs to further opportunities for children at the margins).
+• Ensure equity in quality education so that individuals/communities are empowered to realise their full potential (e.g. extra tutoring/homework help, additional music/art programs to further opportunities for children at the margins).

 • Promote economic independence through supporting the strengthening of livelihoods (e.g. providing access to skills training, financial literacy, technology).